isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The code is somewhat elaborate.
 Handling a type with user-defined assignment and destructor is tricky.
-Saving programmers from haing to write such code is one reason for including `variant` in the standard.
+Saving programmers from having to write such code is one reason for including `variant` in the standard.

     class Value {	// two alternative representations represented as a union
     private: